Canal Street (Manchester): Mainstream popularity

 This change in the types of clientele attending or moving in and out of the area in recent years is believed to have led to a number of homophobic attacks such as the one on Simon Brass, who was thrown into the canal and left to drown by a gang of muggers in June 2013.

 In February 2015, gay activist Peter Tatchell added his voice to the debate about the changing nature of the area in the Manchester Evening News, saying "It would be very wrong if there were unilateral attempts to change its character.
 I am all in favour of it evolving but it has to be with the agreement of the LGBTI community.
 As a society the need for specific gay districts may decline but we are not there yet.
 It would be a backward step to de-gay Canal Street."

 Redevelopment

 Further concerns for the future of the gay village have come about from redevelopment in and around the area.
 800 "upmarket" homes are planned to be built overlooking Canal Street, and the existing community including bar owners running late licences fear that "there will be untenable conflict of interest between future residents and longstanding LGBT establishments".
 There has been criticism of a "lack of consultation", and tensions exacerbated by early developer plans referring to the area as "Portland Village" instead.
 Others believe that the area has lost its former attraction and finds itself "at a crossroads".

+Following a strategic review of the area in 2020, Manchester City Council, in partnership with Consultancy HATCH, launched the Manchester's Gay Village Action Plan in 2024, which aims to 'maintain, preserve and improve the LGBT quarter' based on consultation, feedback and further planned collaboration with the LGBT+ community.